Sandwich ELISA Protocol

 2.2 Colorimetric vs Fluorescent ELISA

 - Traditionally ELISAs use colorimetric systems for signal detection, where a colored compound is produced following catalysis of a substrate by an enzyme (e.g. HRP or AP).
-The benefit of using a colorimetric assay is the requirement of relatively common and cheap plate readers that are widely available in most labs.
+The benefit of using a colorimetric assay being able to use the relatively common and cheap plate readers that are widely available in most labs.
+The most widely used colorimetric ELISA substrate is TMB which is available in multiple strenths as either HB9992 - TMB ELISA Substrate (standard) or HB8566 - TMB ELISA Substrate (high sensitivity)

 - Fluorescent ELISAs work by direct labelling of an antibody with a fluorophore excited by a specific wavelength of light, which then emits light at a slightly longer wavelength.
 Fluorescence offers the ability to carry out multiplex arrays (probing for multiple antigens at the same time).